swinterbourne/ewallace.github.io/blog/_posts/2020-03-11-epidemic-safescience.md

 ## Prepare your computers

-### install and test VPN and remote desktop
+### Install and test VPN and remote desktop

 [UoE VPN](https://www.ed.ac.uk/information-services/computing/desktop-personal/vpn)

 [UoE remote desktop](https://www.ed.ac.uk/information-services/computing/desktop-personal/off-site-working/remote-desktop)

-### put all the data you need somewhere sensible
+### Put all the data you need somewhere sensible

 For us that means UoE datastore, which is backed up to tape.

-### install any other software you might need
+### Install any other software you might need

+###

 # You can be plenty productive during the epidemic

 Everyone, in my lab at least, has some written or computational work that will move their project and their career forward.
-Even the most dedicated experimentalist has data to analyse, papers to read, etc. Perhaps something you have been putting off for months.
+Even the most dedicated experimentalist has data to analyse, papers to read, etc. Perhaps something you have been putting off doing.
 What a wonderful opportunity to focus on that instead, without guilt!
-So ask yourself:
+So ask yourself, and then discuss:

 ## What data analysis do I need to do?

+* That qPCR experiment from December that we never quite cleared up?
+* Re-analysing that sequencing dataset with different software?
+* Turning that half-informative figure into a really good clear figure?
+* Comparing the data from last month's journal club paper with my data?

+## What do I need to plan

+* That fiendishly complicated multi-sample experiment?
+* The new cloning strategy?
+* The critical path for the series of mutants I need to make?

 ## What do I need to learn?

+Edward will be delighted to discuss and to recommend resources.

+### Skills

+* Design of Experiments?
+* Statistics, regression modeling, Bayesian analysis?
+* Data visualisation, e.g. ggplot?
+* Project management?
+* RNA-seq data processing?
+* etc., etc.

+### Knowledge

+* Evolutionary history of my organism?
+* Recent work on the protein/process I'm working on?
+* Classic work from the '80s relevant to my project?
+* How motif-finding algorithms work?
+* Literature in a different species related to my project?
+* Background on how our tools work (fluorescent proteins, silica columns for RNA extraction, microscopes, chemistry of crosslinking, ...)
+* etc., etc.

 ## What do I need to write?

+* The section of results covering my last 3 months' work?
+* An even better experimental protocol on protocols.io
+* The methods section of the paper
+* Your next grant or fellowship application?
+* The paper my PI has been asking me to write for a month?
+* A review paper, which will double as the introductory chapter of your thesis?

 ## What should I prioritise?

+* Where do I want my project to be in 6 months time?
+* What do I need to complete my next paper?
+* What is the most important thing I don't understand?
+* What could unblock my project?
+* What will I get the biggest sense of accomplishment from?

 # Help improve this page!

-Please make suggestions and comments the [github issue for this page](https://github.com/ewallace/ewallace.github.io/issues/14).
+Please make suggestions and comments on the [github issue for this page](https://github.com/ewallace/ewallace.github.io/issues/14).